aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every MP dice added above 3 (12MP dice for global), the sprite gains two levels.

-**Global**: The plant is animated for 1 week (an extra week for every 2MP above 6) and the spell does not require concentration.
-If at least 12MP is used, the plant is forever animated.
+**Global**: The plant is animated for 1 week (an extra week for every 2MP dice above 6) and the spell does not require concentration.
+If at least 12MP dice are used, the plant is forever animated.

 (Summon spell rating is controversial)